 A&S remains committed to enabling the delivery and sustainment of capability to our Warfighters.
-In support of Department priorities, our efforts and resources focus on six cross-cutting goals.
+In support of the National Defense Strategy, our efforts and resources focus on three cross-cutting priorities.

 Enable the Delivery and Sustainment of Secure, Resilient, and Preeminent Capabilities to the Warfighter and International Partners Quickly and Cost Effectively

 The Department of Defense has awarded $3.7B on contract under the Ukraine Security Assistance Initiative, and an additional $4.3B on contract to replace equipment drawn down from U.S. stocks.Continue Reading